NevenLeung/write-down/docs/FAQ.md

 Here is a useful [guidelines of Unsplash API](https://medium.com/unsplash/unsplash-api-guidelines-28e0216e6daa) for you to check which code you might need to change.

-### #3 Why Write Down isn't friendly to mobile device and wide screen monitor?
+### #3 Why Write Down isn't very friendly to mobile device?

-For mobile device:

 At the beginning, Write Down is aimed at being a web app.
+For better user experience, I set a `min-width` property for the app to prevent things from huddling together.

-For example, I made the display mode toggling feature in the article editing page by using transition on width property.
+For another example, I made the display mode toggling feature in the article editing page by using transition on width property.
 If I used responsive design on Write Down, two panels, editor and preview, should be stacked up instead of laying horizontally.
 The display mode toggling feature should change the high of panel instead of width.
 It's difficult problem for me.

 In addition, the buttons in the header also need to totally re-design to fit the using preference of mobile device.

-For wide screen monitor:

-I used my laptop to develop Write Down.
-I don't have such a wide screen monitor to let me test it and improve the styling.
-I will do it sooner or later.